How to Start Homeschooling

 Weekly assignments are broken down into daily assignments so the overall work is manageable for them.
 If your school is providing the assignments, you could create a weekly agenda from the school assignments.

 Once, my girls were doing an assignment on my bed.
 Somehow, one of the books slipped off and fell under the bed.
 I couldn’t find that book for days.
-Then finally when I was cleaning about a week later saw the book on the floor under the bed.
+Finally, about a week later, when I was cleaning, I saw the book on the floor under the bed.

 If you lose a homeschool book or assignment, try to retrace the last place it was used.
 Most likely that’s where you will find it.